Indian Bar Rafting Access to Greenwood Bridge Take-Out

 Mile 13.85 – Tequila Slammer: Class III.
 Avoid the fin rock that’s just right of center.

 Mile 14.15 – Texas Chainsaw Mama: Class IV.
-Texas Chansaw Mama is another technical rapid, with the main focus being to avoid the house-sized boulders in the center of the channel.
+Texas Chainsaw Mama is another technical rapid, with the main focus being to avoid the house-sized boulders in the center of the channel.
 After passing the first of these boulders, work hard left to avoid the second boulder, and enter the left channel.
-This rapid gets its name after the undercut rock.on river left.
+This rapid gets its name after the undercut rock on river left.

 Mile 14.48 – Pop Quiz: Class III.
-Somewhat similar to TCM, large boulders in the center of the channel force you left, but there’s a lot room.
+Somewhat similar to Texas Chainsaw Mama, large boulders in the center of the channel force you left, but there’s a lot room.
 This is the last rapid in this section.